taishi-i/awesome-ChatGPT-repositories/README.md

  * [chatgpt-document-extraction](https://github.com/brandonrobertz/chatgpt-document-extraction) - A proof of concept tool for using ChatGPT to transform messy text documents into structured JSON
  * [h2ogpt](https://github.com/h2oai/h2ogpt) - Come join the movement to make the world's best open source GPT led by H2O.ai
  * [LLMZoo](https://github.com/freedomintelligence/llmzoo) - ⚡LLM Zoo is a project that provides data, models, and evaluation benchmark for large language models.⚡
+ * [INSIGHT](https://github.com/oneil512/insight) - INSIGHT is an autonomous AI that can do medical research!
+ * [h2o-llmstudio](https://github.com/h2oai/h2o-llmstudio) - H2O LLM Studio - a framework and no-code GUI for fine-tuning LLMs
  * [nlp-resume-parser](https://github.com/hxu296/nlp-resume-parser) - NLP-powered, GPT-3 enabled Resume Parser from PDF to JSON.
- * [h2o-llmstudio](https://github.com/h2oai/h2o-llmstudio) - H2O LLM Studio - a framework and no-code GUI for fine-tuning LLMs
  * [camel](https://github.com/lightaime/camel#data-hosted-on-hugging-face) - 🐫 CAMEL: Communicative Agents for “Mind” Exploration of Large Scale Language Model Society
- * [INSIGHT](https://github.com/oneil512/insight) - INSIGHT is an autonomous AI that can do medical research!
  * [auto-redteam](https://github.com/traghav/auto-redteam) - Redteaming LLMs using other LLMs
  * [self-ask](https://github.com/ofirpress/self-ask) - Code and data for "Measuring and Narrowing the Compositionality Gap in Language Models"
  * [llm-lobbyist](https://github.com/johnnay/llm-lobbyist) - Code for the paper: "Large Language Models as Corporate Lobbyists" (2023).
  * [Transformers-Tutorials](https://github.com/nielsrogge/transformers-tutorials) - This repository contains demos I made with the Transformers library by HuggingFace.
  * [dsp](https://github.com/stanfordnlp/dsp) - 𝗗𝗦𝗣: Demonstrate-Search-Predict.
 A framework for composing retrieval and language models for knowledge-intensive NLP.
- * [StableLM](https://github.com/stability-ai/stablelm) - StableLM: Stability AI Language Models
  * [OpenAGI](https://github.com/agiresearch/openagi) - OpenAGI: When LLM Meets Domain Experts
  * [GraphGPT](https://github.com/varunshenoy/graphgpt) - Extrapolating knowledge graphs from unstructured text using GPT-3 🕵️‍♂️
  * [backend-GPT](https://github.com/theappletucker/backend-gpt) - 6/ "gpt is all you need for the backend" : use an llm to help you write a backendwired: llm is the backendinspiring project from a recent scale hackathon. the llm backend takes state as json blob and modifies it based on... english description.